Gonzo Pro Tips & Roadmap Video Watch It

 - severity_number < SEVERITY_NUMBER_WARN

-and our deduplication processor might look like:
+and our deduplication processor might look like this in our OTel collector config:

 logdedup: